SchoolOfFreelancing/Corporate-Linux-Training/README.md

-# Corporate-Linux-Training
+# Corporate Linux Training
-Gain Technological Benefit Of Your Business Competitor
+Take Technological Benefit To Gain Competitive Advantage Over Your Business Competitors

 Creating a comprehensive corporate Linux training module involves covering various aspects of the Linux operating system to ensure that employees gain the necessary skills and knowledge.
 Below is an outline for a corporate Linux training module.
 Depending on your organization's specific needs and the level of expertise required, you can adjust the content and duration accordingly.